MailTape/MailTape-v1/_posts/2024-01-21-Trifouille1er.md

 ## Robert Le Magnifique – Reulf

 Anto: **"**OK, I've been holding back for a long time not to put one of this genius artist's pieces somewhere, but it had to come out!
 Since we're talking about patchwork, Robert’s music is the very definition of variegated, even if it’s all within the same track.
 Reulf is the perfect example.
 There are scratchs, a few samples distilled here and there, very angry riffs and some notes that wander innocently as if they were saying "don't pay attention to everything around, follow us, take our hand and don’t let go of it under any circumstances.”
-If anyone has Robert's number, send it to us.
+<br>If anyone has Robert's number, send it to us.
 We are desperate to invite him for a further episode.**"**

 <p id="outroduction">That’s it, you rascals!
 You’re still here?
 Damn, we didn't manage to sow you in the maze of the different universes that we crossed this morning.